openstack/neutron/doc/source/ovn/gaps.rst

   routers have this capability implemented in [4]_ and we have an open RFE to fill this gap [5]_.

-* East/West Fragmentation

-  The core OVN implementation does not support east/west fragmentation.
-There is no known production use-case for this feature hence we don't even have an RFE open for it and it's not on the roadmap to be implemented.

 * DHCP service for instances

   ML2/OVS adds packet filtering rules to every instance that allow DHCP queries